photo

 Computational Scientist- Mathematics

 Antigoni Georgiadou is an Applied Mathematician at the Science Engagement Section, Algorithms & Performance Analysis (APA) Group.
 Dr. Georgiadou obtained her Ph.D. in Mathematics from Florida State University where she worked on optimization in stellar evolution applications.
 She received her bachelor’s degree in Applied Mathematics and Physical Sciences from the National Technical University of Athens, Greece in 2013.
-Dr. Georgiadou worked as a research assistant at the European Space Agency in Darmstadt, Germany, to apply machine learning (ML) methods for radiation belts profile predictions for the Integral and XMM-Newton satellites.
-In 2017, she joined as a URA visiting scholar, the Theoretical Astrophysics Group and the Machine Intelligence and Reconstruction Group at Fermilab in Batavia, Illinois, to work on an analysis to develop a statistical framework with Gaussian Processes and ML to optimize the input parameter space of cosmological simulations.
+Dr. Georgiadou worked at the European Space Agency in Darmstadt, Germany, to apply machine learning (ML) methods for radiation belts profile predictions for the Integral and XMM-Newton satellites.
+In 2017, she joined the Theoretical Astrophysics Group at Fermilab to work on an analysis to develop a statistical framework with Gaussian Processes and ML for cosmological simulations.
 Before joining the APA Group, Antigoni Georgiadou was a postdoctoral research associate in OLCF’s Advanced Computing for Nuclear, Particles, & Astrophysics Group.